guillaumecherel/TutorialEAForModelling/README-en.md

     $ stack build #compile the project and install the dependencies
     $ stack exec EAForModelling #generate the figures

 You can also generate the figures interactively with ghci.
-Instead of the last command, use:
+In place of the last command, use:

     $ stack ghci